PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 journal.
 These must be followed to the last detail.
 This includes the layout and format of both the

-Be realistic.
-Be aware of the value of your results but don’t over-interpret them.Tell a coherent (understandable) story, and don’t make sweeping conclusions if you don’t have
+basis of the content.■ Be realistic.
+Be aware of the value of your results but don’t over-interpret them.■Tell a coherent (understandable) story, and don’t make sweeping conclusions if you don’t have

 sentence again in order to understand it, rewrite it.
 Better still, give your work to others to